Unit4/ExtensionKit.Templates/docs/basic-samples/MessageHubEvent.md

 ![broken image](images/Message_Hub_Event-7.JPG)

-Remember to add a name to your Flow and Save it.
+Remember to add a name to your flow and save it.